openvcloud/docs/docs/GridPortal/Audits/Audits.md

 ![[]](Audits.png)

-As in most other tables your can search and filter on all the columns.
+Like most other tables your can search and filter on all the columns.

 Clicking the **Time** time stamp brings you to the **Audit Details** page: